 If you have a backyard or some garden space, add the bokashi directly into your soil.
 This can be done with trench composting or just digging and dumping.
 After about 2 weeks into your bokashi process, you can take it out for burying in the garden.
 It works great for garden beds as well.

-Depending on the weather, the bokashi may take 4 weeks to further break down in the summer.
+Depending on the weather, the bokashi may take 4 weeks to further break down especially in the summer.
 In the winter, it may take months & is sometimes impossible to dig into frozen ground.

 #5 Feed chickens & reduce odor